jedi-academy/learn-4711/data/assignments/assignment2.md

 ###Testing & Deployment

-The [test & deployment server](/display/lesson/webhooks) is available to test your code in a "production" environment.
+The [test & deployment server](/display/lesson/webhooks) is available to test your code in a "production" environment, as you did for assignment 1.

 ###Assignment Submission